miguelmaso/merge_simulations/README.md

 A post processing tool for merging simulations with [GiD](https://www.gidsimulation.com/).
 From two simulations with dynamic meshes, a third simulation will be generated.

-Each source simulation should be stored in a folder, the node and element numbering should be different from one simulation to the other and the time labels should be the shared across the simulations.
+Each source simulation should be stored in a folder.
+The nodes and elements numbering should be different from one simulation to the other and the time labels should be the shared across the simulations.
 If you want to merge more simulations, it can be done recursively.

 ## Usage